novacbn/luvit-extras/README.md

 vfs:writeFileSync("test://myfile.txt", "test text") -- Write 'test text' to the file in the virtual adapter print(vfs:readFileSync("test://myfile.txt"))        -- Should read and print 'test text'

--- Alternatively for non-action functions, the URI scheme can be dropped -- This scans all mounted VirtualAdapters print(vfs:readFileSync("myfile.txt"))
 ```

 ### adapters